gbdev/gb-asm-tutorial/src/part3/project-structure.md

 ![bullet.png](../assets/part3/img/bullet.png)

-The PNG image used for these files was exported from Aseprite.
+These images were originally created in Aseprite.
 The original files are included in the repository, but require Aseprite.
-In the makefile, Those PNGs then are converted into .2bpp and .tilemap files via the RGBDS tool: RGBGFX.
+They were exported as a PNG **with a specific color palette**.
+Ater beingexported as a PNG, when you run `make`, Those PNGs then are converted into .2bpp and .tilemap files via the RGBDS tool: RGBGFX.

 > The **`rgbgfx`** program converts PNG images into data suitable for display on the Game Boy and Game Boy Color, or vice-versa.
 >